 Your contractor may not bill you for more than his Estimate without seeking your permission in writing.
 Such written permission is known as a Change Order and must include an estimate of costs, a description of the work to be done, an estimate of the additional labor, material, resources, and time...Read more »

 A "Subchapter S Corporation" or "S Corporation" is simply an Illinois corporation (or professional corporation) registered under Subchapter S of the IRS Code.
 You will find instructions here: https://www.irs.gov/businesses/small-businesses-self-employed/s-corporations.
-To qualify for S corporation...Read more »
+To...Read more »

 You wish to issue stock in (i.e. shares of) an enterprise.